akuklev/akuklev/synthetic-types.md

 }
 ```

-To define the type of integers, it is handy to allow partially reducible constructors:
+By allowing partially reducible constructors, one opens a way to define the type of integers:

 **Example 7**
 ```